primegap-list-project/primegap-list-project.github.io/_posts/project/2022-06-24-classification-format.md

 One of the challenges of the prime gap pages is making sure the submitted gaps are correct.
 Ideally there would be a check on the bounding integers: are they prime?
 And the intermittent numbers: are they composite?
-If this double check confirms the submitted gap, only then would it should be accepted.
+Ideally only after a double check confirms the submitted gap, would it be accepted.

 In the real world the larger the starting value of the gap the longer and longer the